codex-academy/BasicExpressWebApp/README.md

 Execute these SQL commands to create the `categories` and `products` table in your database.

-You can copy and paste the script below into psql or your can run the database script from psql using `\i database.sql`
+You can copy and paste the script below into psql or your can run the database script inside psql using `\i database.sql`

 ```sql